mr-fantastic97/Mue-Heroes/README.md

 📊 Assigns points based on the μ-level of each superblock mined
 🏅 Ranks wallets on a dynamic leaderboard based on cumulative score
 🧠 Applies tier-based logic to classify miners into roles (e.g., μScout, μLegend)
-📡 Backend logs and anchors each qualifying win via REST API
+📡 Logs and anchors each qualifying new state
 🖥️ Frontend displays real-time leaderboard and seasonal progress
-🎮 Creates a game layer on top of Kaspa mining using rarity mechanics
+🎮 Creates a game layer on top of Kaspa mining

 ---